-Shorter bios (120 words, 80 words, 70 words, 60 words and 45 words) are also available; view them here.
+Shorter bios (120 words, 100 words, 80 words, 70 words, 60 words and 45 words) are also available; view them here.

 Photos above by Barbara Ford Doyle